alexjoverm/typescript-library-starter/README.md

 npm run semantic-release-prepare
 ```

-Follow the console instructions to install semantic release run it (answer NO to "Generate travis.yml").
+Follow the console instructions to install semantic release and run it (answer NO to "Generate travis.yml").

 _Note: make sure you've setup `repository.url` in your `package.json` file_